Lubambo Musonda: Club career

 Musonda has played for National Assembly, Power Dynamos and Ulisses.

 Following the 2015 Africa Cup of Nations, Musonda went on trial with FC Aktobe.

 In August 2015 Musonda signed for Gandzasar Kapan.

 On 19 January 2019, Śląsk Wrocław announced the signing of Musonda on a one-and-a-half-year contract, with the option to extend the contract for two additional years.
 After two and a half years in Poland, Musonda joined Danish 1st Division club AC Horsens on 16 August 2021, signing a deal until June 2024.
 In August 2023, Musonda joined Silkeborg IF on a one-year loan deal.

 On 27 May 2024, it was announced that Musonda would sign for German 2.
 Bundesliga club 1.
 FC Magdeburg on 1 July 2024.

 International career

 At the youth level Musonda played in the 2015 African U-20 Championship, scoring against Mozambique in its qualifiers, and the 2015 Africa U-23 Cup of Nations.

 Musonda made his senior international debut for Zambia in 2014.
-In December 2014 he was named as part of Zambia's preliminary squad for the 2015 Africa Cup of Nations.
+In December 2014, he was named as part of Zambia's preliminary squad for the 2015 Africa Cup of Nations.

+On 10 December 2025, Musonda was called up to the Zambia squad for the 2025 Africa Cup of Nations.